freesouls/face-alignment-at-3000fps/README.md

 - it can both run under Windows and Unix-like systems.
 - it can reach 100~200 fps(even 300fps+, depending on the model) on a single i7 core when the model is 5 or 6 layers deep, predicting 68 landmarks.
 The speed will much faster when you reduce the 68 landmarks to 29, since it uses less parameters.
 - for a 68 landmarks model, the trained model file(storing all the parameters) will be around 150M, while it is 40M for a 29 landmarks model.
+- the results of the model is acceptable for me, deeper and larger random forest will results better results, but with lower speed.

 # Results Image:
 ###1. first use the mean shape for initial shape: